How to Get Rid of Carpet Beetles

 - Damaged photos, paperwork, and book covers.

-- Faecal pellets that appear black or brown in colour and are very small and dry.
+- Faecal pellets appear black or brown in colour and are very small and dry.

 How does a carpet beetle get in your home?